 Are you on the hunt for anything at the moment?

 Glad you asked!
 You can check out all the non-TSR books I am looking for here.
 As for TSR, I have about a third of their output, so a want list would be unwieldy, but if you’re looking to unload stuff, let me know.
 Same goes for Fighting Fantasy and other pick-your-path game books.

 What games have you run?

-A lot of Dungeons & Dragons, so much so that I doubt I will ever run it again (even as I type, that, though, it sounds like a lie).
+A lot of Dungeons & Dragons, so much so that I doubt I will ever seriously run it again (even as I type, that, though, it sounds like a lie).
 I’ve also run Call of Cthulhu, Pendragon, Stormbringer, HeroQuest, Tales from the Floating Vagabond, West End’s Star Wars, Middle-Earth Roleplaying and probably a bunch of stuff I am forgetting right now.

 What games have you played?

 A lot of Dungeons & Dragons.
 Every edition, in fact, including the Red Box.
 I’ve also played Star Wars, Paranoia, GURPs, After the Bomb, Marvel Super Heroes, Nightlife, Vampire: The Masquerade, Rememorex, TORG and probably a bunch of stuff I am forgetting right now.
 A lot of board games, too, if you were wondering.